Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 Note: Coffee itself doesn't contain any calories.
 When you dilute the cold brew coffee concentrate with anything other than water, you're adding calories to your cold brew coffee.

-I used whole milk to dilute my cold brew coffee, and the number of calories is based on adding 1/4 cup (60 ml) to the cold brew recipe.
+I used whole milk to dilute my cold brew coffee, and the calorie count is based on adding 1/4 cup (60 ml) to the cold brew recipe.

 How do you use cold brew concentrate?

-The coffee concentrate is so nice and strong of flavor that it will have to be diluted before adding it to a coffee recipe except when a recipe calls for a cold brew concentrate without diluting it.
+The coffee concentrate is so rich in flavor that it will need to be diluted before adding it to a coffee recipe, except when a recipe specifically calls for a cold brew concentrate without dilution.

-An example of these kinds of recipes are as followed:
+An example of these kinds of recipes is as follows:

 If you don't feel like making coffee recipes with your coffee concentrate, you can also drink it diluted with a bit of water or milk and some ice cubes, as I mentioned in the brewing guide.

-It’s just the perfect summer recipe that you can’t get enough of.
-This is why I suggest making a bigger batch than you think you’re going to need.
+It's the perfect summer recipe that you'll never get enough of.
+This is why I suggest making a larger batch than you think you'll need.

-I always find myself making a big batch of cold brew coffee concentrate and already running low within two days of making it.
+I always find myself making a big batch of cold brew coffee concentrate, only to run low within two days of making it.

-The amount of caffeine can also change depending on the coffee beans used and what their origin is.
+The amount of caffeine can also vary depending on the type of coffee beans used and their origin.

-If you want to learn more about the difference between decaf coffee and how great it is, you can check out this great article I wrote.
+If you want to learn more about how decaf compares in taste and how it's made, you can check out this article I wrote.

 Conclusion

-In my opinion, this coffee concentrate is one of the best coffees to drink in the summertime.
+In my opinion, this coffee concentrate is one of the best options for enjoying coffee in the summertime.

-I’d love to see you back on my blog very soon as I’ve got so many coffee recipes to share with you.
-In the meantime, you can check out the coffee recipes I’ve listed below if you feel like trying even more coffee recipes today.
+I'd love to see you back on my blog very soon, as I've got so many coffee recipes to share with you!

 Coffee recipes to try